 - Drupal Security Team is a special group of people who take care of the security of both Drupal and its modules.
 The team constantly checks Drupal in order to find any and all bugs.
 In the case of a security hole, the team quickly publishes bugfixes and updates.
 Notifications announcing new updates are visible in the website’s administration panel, they can also be received via e-mail.
 Every Drupal-based website automatically checks whether they have the most current version of Drupal and all the modules.
 If a new version is released, the administrator gets informed about it at once.

-- New versions of Drupal 8 are released every six months.
-Drupal 8.0 was released at the end of 2015.
-Currently, we are in version 8.4.
+- New versions are released every six months.
 Every new version introduces new bugfixes, as well as new functionalities and modules available in Drupal core.
 The Drupal development team aims for adding new functions to expand its usability and capabilities.
-By choosing Drupal 8 you ensure getting new functions for your website – completely free of charge!
+By choosing Drupal you ensure getting new functions for your website – completely free of charge!

 - Webservices – You can use Drupal to build APIs and communicate with other systems.
 Thanks to this, you can easily fit your new solution into existing systems in the company.
 You can also use Drupal as a backend for so-called headless systems – Drupal will take care of feeding all the data and content, while they will be displayed by other systems.